Thomas-Pal/kafka-digital-wallet/app/README.md

 # UI at http://localhost:8080 (cluster: local)
 ```

 > If you run the Node scripts inside a container, set `KAFKA_BROKER=kafka:9092` (or the reachable listener for your broker).
-The scripts default to `127.0.0.1:29092` for host execution.
+The scripts default to `127.0.0.1:29092` for host execution and also accept a comma-separated `KAFKA_BROKERS` list (e.g. `127.0.0.1:29092,kafka:9092`).

 ## 1) Create topics
 ```bash